Spacious 14' X 14' Bedroom with a King Size Bed

 Geronimo (1829-1909) inspired this spacious 575 square-foot accommodation.
 In the 1870s and 1880’s, this Chiricahua Apache chief led the revolt of 4,000 Apaches forcibly removed by U.S authorities to a barren Arizona reservation.
 Following Geronimo’s arrest and hard labor, he was placed on the Fort Sill Reservation in Oklahoma.
 The framed photograph in the living room is Houston Geronimo who is a member of the Mescalero Apache nation and of Oliver Enjady, a Mescalero Apache and great grandson of Perico (White Horse) who was Geronimo’s messenger.

 Handsome Lake Suite

 Handsome Lake (c.
 1735-1815} inspired this spacious 575 square-foot accommodation.
 Handsome lake was the Seneca Tribe half-brother of Corn planter, and most noted as a prophet who developed a religion called Gai’wiio or Good Message, which combined elements of Christian and Native beliefs.
 After Handsome Lake’s death in 1815, his teachings continued to spread and become the foundation for the Longhouse religion.
-Still a vital force, this religion plays an important role in the preserving the Iroquois’ sacred and cultural heritage.
+Still a vital force, this religion plays an important role in preserving the Iroquois’ sacred and cultural heritage.

 Jim Thorpe Suite

 Jim Thorpe, wathohuk, “Bright Path” (c.
 1877-1953) inspired this spacious 575 square-foot accommodation.
 Jim Thorpe was from Suak and Fox tribe and is generally regarded as one of the greatest American athletes of the 20th century.
-In 1912, he won the Olympic Decathlon and pentathlon, and from 1919 to 1926 he was professional football star.
+In 1912, he won the Olympic Decathlon and pentathlon, and from 1919 to 1926 he was a professional football star.
 He was the first president of what was to become the National Football league as well as being a recipient of ABC's Wide World of Sports Athlete of the Century award.

 Chief Joseph, Hinmahtooyahlatlekt (1840-1904) inspired this spacious 575-square-foot accommodation.
 Chef Joseph was from the Wallowa Band of the Nez Perce.
-He is best remembered or leading a three-month, 1,000-mile journey of resistance against the United States Government during an 1877 territorial war to escape this tribe’s forced settlement to an Idaho reservation.
-He is credited with the famous quote: “I will fight no more forever."
+He is best remembered for leading a three-month, 1,000-mile journey of resistance against the United States Government during an 1877 territorial war to escape this tribe’s forced settlement to an Idaho reservation.
+He is credited with the famous quote, “I will fight no more forever."

 Oren Lyons Suite